15 Top People Management Skills for 2023

 12. Supporting Team Morale

-It’s no surprise that low employee morale can affect goal attainment, productivity, employee turnover, and ultimately your profitability.
+Low employee morale significantly contributes to employee burnout as it creates a negative work environment that drains employees’ energy and motivation.
+When employee morale is low, it can affect their goal attainment, productivity, employee turnover, and ultimately your profitability.
 Supporting morale involves communication, thoughtfulness, honesty, and openness.
-It also requires understanding your employee workload and not overloading them with projects and tasks (especially busy work), and keeping an eye out for signs of burnout.
+It also requires understanding your employees’ workload, not overloading them with projects and tasks (especially busy work), and keeping an eye out for signs of burnout.

 You can achieve this by having your employee’s job rotate—the act of shifting employees from one position to another within the same company or department.
-This allows employees to glean new skills and boost their overall engagement.
+It supports team morale by allowing employees to glean new skills, gain diverse experiences, and break away from routine tasks.
+This variety can lead to increased job satisfaction as individuals feel more engaged and challenged in their work.
+Additionally, by understanding different roles within the team, employees develop greater empathy and collaboration, which strengthens team cohesion.

 13. Decisiveness